ranafi/CYCLOPS-2.0/README.md

 ## 5.1 Loss Function
 CYCLOPS 2.0, just like its forerunner, is an autoencoder algorithm.
 Its target is to recreate the input—the eigengene expression—in the output.
-Thus, the loss function is defined as
+The loss function is defined as

 ```math
 (input-output)^2,